vsivsi/mongotiles/README.md

 New in v0.1.0: You can enable gridFS locking (for a small performance penalty).
 This makes it safe to live update a running server that is sharing and using an existing gridFS store.
 This assumes that the server is also using `gridfs-locks` for safe concurrency.
 Enable it by adding the `locking=true` query to the end of the `mongotiles` URI:

      mongotiles://127.0.0.1:27017/columbus_tiles/my_bucket/?locking=true

+Also new in v0.1.0, the x, y, z coordinates, and the data type [tile|grid] are written to the gridFS file metadata object, so you can easily build your own URL format in http and do metadata based lookups to fulfill requests.
+If you use this, you'll probably want to ensurethat your mongoDB has a compound index on the metadata you'll be using.